berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 The [VMware OS Optimization Tool](https://flings.vmware.com/vmware-os-optimization-tool) helps in preparing and optimizing Windows 10 and Windows Server 2019, 2016 systems for use with VMware Horizon.
 For Windows 7, 8.1, and Server 2012, 2012 R2, an older version (b1130) of the OS Optimization Tool is available for download.

-At a high level, the process of creating a golden image VM consists of the following steps.
+At a high level, the process of creating a golden image VM consists of a few steps.
 A a step by step walk-through of the complete process, is given in the [Creating an Optimized Windows Image for a VMware Horizon Virtual Desktop](https://techzone.vmware.com/creating-optimized-windows-image-vmware-horizon-virtual-desktop) guide.

 #### Applying OSOT